 The COSMIC Cancer Gene Census 71, GHI track contains a list of cancer census genes from the COSMIC cancer gene census.
-The cancer gene census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer.
+The cancer gene census is an ongoing effort to catalog those genes for which mutations have been causally implicated in cancer.

-These tracks are available for the GRCh37 (g1k) human genome build.
+These tracks are available for the GRCh37 (g1k) human genome build

 Downloading the tracks and requesting new ones!

-To obtain all of these new and updated tracks through SVS and VarSeq go to Tools > Manage Data Sources and select them for download through the Public Annotations repository.
+To obtain all of these new and updated tracks through SVS and VarSeq, go to Tools > Manage Data Sources and select them for download through the Public Annotations repository.
 For GenomeBrowse the Public Annotations repository can be found by going to File > Add to open the Data Source Library.
 Once downloaded the tracks will be available in your local annotations folder which is the default location (…/Golden Helix/Common Data/Annotations) for all three Golden Helix products.